 Make the dough

 - Place ½ cup water, 3 TB vegan honey , and 3 TB raw cashews in a high-powered blender.
-Blend on high for 2 minutes or until lukewarm, and the cashews are liquefied.
+Blend on high for 2 minutes or until lukewarm and the cashews are liquefied.

 - Pour the mixture into the bowl of a stand mixer and sprinkle with 1 ¼ tsp. active dry bread yeast.
 Allow yeast 10 minutes to bloom.

 - Add 3 TB avocado oil, ½ cup unseasoned mashed potatoes and 1 tsp. salt to the yeast and honey mixture.
 Attach a whisk attachment to a stand mixer and mix briefly on low speed.
 Remove whisk.

 - Add all the flour and stir with a large spoon to moisten.
 Attach a dough hook to the mixer.
 Knead on medium speed for 5 minutes.
 I use the number 4 setting on my KitchenAid mixer.

 - The dough will be very soft.
 If an excess sticks to the sides of the mixing bowl, you can sprinkle in a tablespoon or two of flour while mixing to bring the dough together.

 - Coat the inside of a large bowl or dough-rising bucket with one teaspoon of oil.
-Grease an 8 or 9-inch square glass baking dish while the dough is kneading. the dough will be very sticky.
+The dough will be very sticky.
 Scrape the dough off the mixer hook and use a spatula to transfer the dough to an oiled bowl.

-- Cover the rising container and let the dough rise until more than doubled.
+- Cover the bowl or rising container and let the dough rise until more than doubled.
 A finger poke should leave a clear indent.
 Rise time can vary a lot depending on the temperature of the room.
 It can take anywhere from 75 minutes to an hour and 45 minutes.

 Shape the rolls

 - Dust your hands with a small amount of flour.
 Gently deflate the dough and turn it out onto a floured countertop.
 Working lightly, shape the dough into a disc.
 Cut the dough into 12 equal pie-shaped pieces.